France: Normandy & Brittany

 4.5 miles, easy to moderate

-After enjoying an included breakfast at your hotel your Country Walkers representative meets you at the Hotel l’Echiquier Opera Paris at 8:00 a.m. in the lobby.
+After enjoying an included breakfast at your hotel, your Country Walkers representative meets you at the Hotel l’Echiquier Opéra Paris at 8:00 a.m. in the lobby.

-After fueling up, depart on foot and enter the Bois du Breuil, a nature reserve.
-A forest trail alternates with views of the Seine Estuary and country lanes, bordered by Normandy’s famous hedgerows.
-You descend into Honfleur, taking in broad views that extend over the Seine River as it flows out to sea and the modern Normandy Bridge, linking Honfleur with the port of Le Havre.
-Famous 19th-century painters, such as Claude Monet and Gustave Courbet, depicted many of these same views.
+After a tour of the estate and a buffet lunch, you leave the Manoir d’Apreval on foot, entering the Bois du Breuil nature reserve.
+A forest trail alternates with views of the Seine Estuary and country lanes bordered by Normandy’s famous hedgerows.
+About one mile from Honfleur, you reach the Notre Dame de Grâce Chapel—a pilgrimage site for local fishermen, adorned with plaques of gratitude from sailors and their families.
+You then descend into Honfleur, taking in sweeping views over the Seine River as it flows into the sea, and of the modern Normandy Bridge, which links Honfleur with the port of Le Havre.
+Many of these vistas were famously depicted by 19th-century painters such as Claude Monet and Gustave Courbet.

 Included Meals: Breakfast, Lunch, Dinner